rcos/rcos-status-updates/README.md

 cd rcos-status-updates
 ```

 3. Make a new directory to store your status updates for the semester.
-This directory **must** use the `year_semester` naming convention, all lowercase.
+This directory **must** use the `semester_year` naming convention, all lowercase.
 For example:

 ```
-2018_summer
-2018_fall
-2019_spring
+fall_2018
+spring_2019
+summer_2019
 ```

+This repository comes with a starter directory for the current semester (`fall_2018`).

 4. Setup is complete :)